canonical/charmed-aether-sd-core/README.md

 # Charmed Aether SD-Core

-Aether SD-Core is a 5G core network, responsible for the 5G Network's control operations: Authentication, IP assignment, Policy management, Quality of Service, Slice management, and more.

-Charmed Aether SD-Core automates the operations of Aether SD-Core, making it easy to deploy, upgrade and observe.
+Charmed Aether SD-Core automates the operations of Aether SD-Core, an open source 5G core network software.
+By leveraging Canonical Juju software automation and orchestration engine, Charmed Aether SD-Core can be easily deployed and managed, with observability in place.